 The different types of bottles, spoons, heaters, etc. are endless!
 It can be overwhelming!
 I since learned that in America, and most of Canada, you can go into big box baby stores and get a “sample box” when you register for a registry or something.
 I know lots of moms who un-apologetically went to every store possible to get a variety of samples.
 I say Kudos to them!
 You DO NOT need to have your bottles fully stocked before the baby comes.
 Some babies are super picky on tip shape etc. Even go borrow some different bottle brands from other moms if you want.
 Don’t rush it and spend your hard earned money on silly things… believe me, you’ll be spending enough dough as you go!

 Milk Pumps! : I think the general consensus is that Medela is the brand of choice.
 I chose this specific model because it seemed to be the most travel-friendly one.
 It does a great job, isn’t super loud, and it’s easy to assemble and operate.
 I don’t have any experience comparing this to other brands/models, however I’m super happy with this one and would not be looking for a different option.

 Baby Bottles: I chose this brand specifically because my mom told me to! haha, it’s what my parents used with 4 kiddos without any issues, so it’s what I bought too.
 Our little one has no problems latching on to this tip, we started with the 0-3month “slow” tip, and now we have moved up to the 3+ month “medium” flow.
 If you go with this type of bottle, please don’t forget you need to buy these “drop ins” to go inside.

 Color Changing Spoons: I think this is the coolest thing!
 The spoon tip changes color if the food is too hot!
 I know, I know, you can just stick your pinky in the bowl and you’ll know if it’s too hot, but I like it.

-Stay tuned over time as the little peanut grows, and so does the list!
+Stay tuned over time as the Peanuts grow, so will the list!